-- Once we know what sort of issues need addressing, and where gaps in the data exist we can collect data- e.g. fish sizes/species/location/catch and release/scale samples.
+- Identification of issues will guide targeted data collection. - Use of Citizen Science (sea anglers collecting data) could assist in NWIFCA work and projects in partnership. - Once we know what sort of issues need addressing, and where gaps in the data exist we can collect data- e.g. fish sizes, species, location, catch and release.